Dannette Mitchell

 A Circle of Excellence recipient, Mitchell has chaired the NTI Program Planning Committee and served on the AACN – AACN Certification Corporation Nominating Committee.
 She reviewed the ECCO module and co-authored the prone positioning procedure in “AACN Procedure Manual for Progressive and Critical Care,” 8th ed.
 She is an active member and a past president of AACN’s Diamond State Chapter.

-Mitchell is a member of the National Association of Clinical Nurse Specialists and the Delaware Valley affiliate.
-As a member of the Society of Critical Care Medicine, she serves on the Neuromuscular Blocking Agent Guideline Panel, which is updating guidelines for publication.
+Mitchell is a member of the National Association of Clinical Nurse Specialists.
+As a member of the Society of Critical Care Medicine, she recently served on the Neuromuscular Blocking Agent Guideline Panel, which published the latest guidelines in early 2026.

 She earned a Master of Science in Nursing at University of Delaware in Newark and a Bachelor of Science in Nursing at West Chester University in West Chester, Pennsylvania.